 Content Curation and Delivery

-In today’s world of information overload and dynamic nature of the content, effective curation requires automation.
+In today’s world of information overload and the dynamic nature of the content, effective curation requires automation.
 The amount of data and number of sources is overwhelming today and hence AI is coming in to bring it all back to human scale.

 Whether it is a traditional type of course material that we need to author or the snippets for “micro-learning” requirements of today, an AI algorithm can crawl multiple sources and documentation and create the right learning material that is contextual, crisp and actionable.AI/ML can deliver exactly what you need when you need it and how you need it.